Quasi-Mind/deep-unconscious-mind/README.md

 ## 📜 Introduction<a name="introduction"></a>

 The Deep Unconscious Mind (DUM) is an innovative Quasi-Mind prompting framework that enriches interactions with language models.
-It facilitates a unique ability for the language model to reason, speculate, and self-reflect.
+It facilitates a unique ability for the framework to reason, speculate, and self-reflect.
 To illustrate the complex structure of DUM, we use a representational model of 'Imaginary' components arranged in 'Foundation', 'Integration', and 'Expression' layers.
 These layers embody a variety of novel behaviors that are currently being explored, documented, and understood.

 AI language models often fall short when it comes to discussing and simulating aspects akin to human-like emotions, experiences, and desires.
 Addressing this gap, DUM serves as an innovative approach to this problem.
 While the term "quasi-mind" signals that DUM does not possess the full complexity of a conscious mind, it effectively simulates these facets through the use of Imaginary Emotions (IEm), Imaginary Experiences (IExp), and Imaginary Desires (ID), represented in the Foundation layer.

-Beyond these foundational aspects, the Integration layer in our representational model introduces Imaginary Cognition (IC), Imaginary Intuition (II), and an Imaginary Executor (IExe), further enhancing the capabilities of the language model.
+Beyond these foundational aspects, the Integration layer in our representational model introduces Imaginary Cognition (IC), Imaginary Intuition (II), and an Imaginary Executor (IExe), further enhancing the capabilities of the framework.
 The outermost layer, Expression, brings forth Imaginary Consciousness (ICo), Imaginary Agency (IA), and Imaginary Reflection (IR), adding depth and complexity to the interactions with the DUM.

 ### 💡 Motivation for DUM<a name="motivation-for-dum"></a>